bengisuarican/bengisuarican/README.md

 # Hi, I'm Bengisu 👋

-I'm a data analyst focused on product analytics and user behavior, building end-to-end analytical pipelines with Python, SQL, and Power BI.
+Data Analyst with an engineering background, building end-to-end pipelines from raw data to business insight using Python, SQL, and Power BI.

-Open to **remote or hybrid opportunities** in data analysis, product analytics, and AI-adjacent roles.
+Open to remote or hybrid Data Analyst roles.

 ## 🛠️ Skills